APF Community Contact us

 Role and functions

-The Commission has a broad mandate that includes:
+The Commission's mandate includes:

 • monitoring the situation of human rights in the country